Learn more about sustainability terms and definitions.

 Pittsburgh Water and Sewer Authority (PWSA)

-The PWSA is a municipal authority responsible for water treatment and delivery systems in the city of Pittsburgh as well as the City’s sewer system.
+PWSA is the municipal authority responsible for water treatment and delivery systems in the City of Pittsburgh.
+PWSA also manages the City’s sewage conveyance system, which is treated by ALCOSAN.

 A shallow depression that allows rainwater runoff from impervious urban areas, like roofs, driveways, walkways, and parking lots, the opportunity to be absorbed.

-Food that nourishes not only the consumers but also the producers, communities, and the Earth.
-Learn more here.
+Food that nourishes the consumer along with its producers, our communities, and the Earth.
+Learn more.

 Reduce, Reuse, Recycle